Jay Tufele: Jacksonville Jaguars

-Tufele was drafted by the Jacksonville Jaguars in the fourth round, 106th overall, of the 2021 NFL Draft.
+Tufele was selected by the Jacksonville Jaguars in the fourth round, 106th overall, of the 2021 NFL draft.
 On May 21, 2021, he signed his four-year rookie contract with Jacksonville.
 He was placed on injured reserve on October 29, 2021.
 He was activated on December 4.

 On August 30, 2022, Tufele was waived by the Jaguars.

 Cincinnati Bengals

 On August 31, 2022, Tufele was claimed off waivers by the Cincinnati Bengals.
+He was listed as the third nose tackle on the depth chart, behind D. J. Reader and Josh Tupou for the 2022 and 2023 seasons.

+New York Jets

+On March 17, 2025, Tufele signed with the New York Jets.

 Personal life

 Tufele is of Polynesian descent.
 His father Line also played football.
 Tufele has two sisters and two younger brothers.